ryardley/rxmsg/README.md

 # RxMsg

-### A powerfully simple universal messaging abstraction for JavaScript and TypeScript
+### A powerfull and simple universal messaging abstraction

 This library makes it easy to send messages in a distributed network transparent way via various brokers using RxJS streams.